thephpleague/url/4.0/components/host.md

 - use `Host::FILTER_USE_VALUE` to filter according to the label value;
 - use `Host::FILTER_USE_KEY` to filter according to the label offset;

-By default, if no flag is specified the method will filter by value.
+By default, if no flag is specified the method will use the `Host::FILTER_USE_VALUE` flag.

 ~~~php
 use League\Url\Host;